 Provider Dependency Injection

 Dependency injection is a fundamental principle in MVVM architecture.
 It enables better separation of concerns, improves testability, and makes your codebase more maintainable.
-In Flutter, the provider
+In Flutter, the provider package is widely used to implement dependency injection and manage state.

-.
+When working with the provider package in a Flutter MVVM setup, you frequently need to access your ViewModel from the View.
 There are several approaches to do this, each affecting widget rebuilds and performance differently.

 This guide covers the three most common techniques for accessing your ViewModel: